karlos-github/WeeklyBudget/README.md

 #### Get Current Budget

 This endpoint returns the current budget.
-If there's no budget existing in database for the corresponding current month than a default budget will be created.
-The default budget is created with total amount of money set to 0 CZK.
-All existing expenditure types are set in the default budget with 0 CZK amount of money.
+If no budget exists in the database for the current month, a default budget is created.
+The default budget has a total amount of 0 CZK, and all existing expense categories are included with their amounts set to 0 CZK.
 ```http
   GET /api/Budget/get
 ```

 #### Update total budget amount of money
-This endpoint updates the current budget's TotalBudget value for the actual month.
-Default value is 0 CZK.
+This endpoint updates the TotalBudget value of the current month’s budget.
+The default value is 0 CZK.

 ```http
   PUT /api/Budget/update